Our History

 Beginning

 Inspired by faith and propelled by crucial needs, Mount Olivet Rolling Acres (MORA) began in 1953 by a group of parents from Mount Olivet Lutheran Church in Minneapolis, to provide a summer camp and school for their children with developmental and intellectual disabilities.
-From the beginning we believed every human being deserved to be included.
-For their own happy, healthy lives and within our society.

 At that time, schools didn’t provide any appropriate educational or social opportunities for children with disabilities or behavioral health issues.
 MORA trailblazed along side the Civil Rights movement of the 1960s, and this simple summer camp was at the forefront of efforts that forever changed how our culture understands, includes and supports people – regardless of background.
-All people.

 Eventually summer camp cabins made way for more permanent buildings – homes designed for those with adaptive physical needs – wheelchairs, specialized bathrooms, entryways and gardens.
 Some of children who attended our camps years ago, have grown up through the decades with MORA.
-Family.

 Growing